A dynamic family

 Objectives

-In this section we will learn how to create a dynamically created family.
+In this section we will learn how to create a dynamically built family.

 Reminder

 We handled the HTTPS mode in the previous section.
-But there’s more.
-Let’s have a look at the firefox’s configuration page:
+But there’s more modes to handle.
+Let’s turn back to the firefox’s configuration page:

 ../_images/soksv5.png

-In fact we shall not only handle the HTTPS configuration but the SOCKS configuration too.
-And we can see that these two group of variables are very similar: they both have two variables, that is a host and a port.
+We see that we need to handle the SOCKS configuration in addition to the HTTPS configuration.
+Moreover, we can see that these two groups of variables are similar in the structure: they both have a host and a port.

 Creating a generic family